 CIMSS is a Cooperative Institute formed through a Memorandum of Understanding between the University of Wisconsin-Madison (UW-Madison), the National Oceanic and Atmospheric Administration (NOAA), and the National Aeronautics and Space Administration (NASA) in 1980.
-CIMSS operates as an institute within the Space Science and Engineering Center (SSEC); Dr. Paul Menzel is serving as interim director of CIMSS.
+CIMSS operates as an institute within the Space Science and Engineering Center (SSEC); Dr. Tristan L'Ecuyer is the director of CIMSS.
 CIMSS scientists conduct research using remote sensing systems for meteorological and surface-based applications.

 The CIMSS mission includes three goals:

 - Foster collaborative research among NOAA, NASA, and the University in those aspects of atmospheric and earth system sciences that exploit the use of satellite technology;

 - Serve as a center at which scientists and engineers working on problems of mutual interest can focus on satellite-related research in atmospheric and earth system science;

 - Stimulate the training of scientists and engineers in the disciplines involved in atmospheric and earth science.

 Foster Collaboration Among NOAA, NASA, and the University